2019

 East London NHS Trust

-Concerns summary A crisis line call taker failed to directly ask about suicidal ideation, despite knowing the patient's recent discharge from the emergency department for intending to jump, missing a critical intervention opportunity.
+Concerns summary (AI summary) A crisis line call taker failed to directly ask about suicidal ideation, despite knowing the patient's recent discharge from the emergency department for intending to jump, missing a critical intervention opportunity.

 Geraint Hughes